 It is the ideal place to stay when studying at the University of Brighton International College, since it's only 2 minutes stroll away!
 Its central location is a 16-minute bus ride to the University of Brighton Falmer Campus and a 35-minute bus ride to the University of Sussex.
 The stunning beach in about 10 minutes away on foot, so you can head there for a swim whenever you want.

-You’ll be a 20-minute bus ride away to the University of Sussex.
-Lewes Road is a few minutes stroll away, where you can find various shops, restaurants and cafes.
-This student residence is a couple of steps away from Sainsbury market where you can get your groceries.
+It is a 20-minute bus ride to the University of Sussex.
+Lewes Road is a few minutes stroll away with various cafes and restaurants nearby.
+Also, there is a Sainsbury market just a couple of steps away from the property.

 Living in this student housing you will be just a 12-minute walk away from Brighton University, and a 16-minute ride from the University of Sussex.
 You will also be a 9-minute stroll from Brighton Business School.
 Marks and Spencers Brighton branch will be right next to you and if you are interested in shopping Brighton Open Market is just a short bus trip away.